Physician Assistant (PHAS)

 PHAS 5240.
 Behavioral Medicine.
 (2 Credits)

-This course introduces the evaluation, diagnosis and treatment of psychiatric/behavioral medicine disorders in preparing the student for a Behavioral Medicine clinical rotation.
+This course introduces the evaluation, diagnosis and treatment of psychiatric and behavioral medicine disorders.
 The course will prepare students for managing common presentations of mental health disorders in primary medicine as well as the general management of patients who present with acute or emergent behavioral medicine concerns.
-It will also prepare the student to evaluate a patient with a mental health complaint prior to admission.
-While this course will cover the management of all aged patients generally, the content is specific pertains to adults.
-Children, geriatric patients, and special populations of patients (vulnerable, pregnant women, comorbid psychiatric concerns) will be covered in those specific Primary Medicine IV course.
-This course will also address health promotion and disease prevention management of patients who must be on chronic neuropsychiatric medications.
+While this course will cover the management of patients of all ages, generally will focus on management of adult patients, including pharmacological and non-pharmacological treatment.

 PHAS 5300.
 Primary Medicine III.
 (4 Credits)